HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## ComputerSystem.v1_4_0.ComputerSystem
 ```@odata.type: "#ComputerSystem.v1_4_0.ComputerSystem"```

-The schema definition of a computer system and its properties.
-A computer system represents a physical or virtual machine and the local resources, such as memory, CPU, and other devices that can be accessed from that machine.
+The ComputerSystem resource describes the compute node and its properties.
+A ComputerSystem represents a physical or virtual machine and the local resources, such as memory, CPU, and other devices that can be accessed from that machine.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|